How To Identify & Protect Your Trade Secrets

 - The Defend Trade Secrets Act – new federal legislation that passed in 2016 and was signed into law by then-President Barack Obama.

-In some businesses, intangible assets in the form of trade secrets may be more valuable
+In some businesses, intangible assets in the form of trade secrets may be more valuable than the tangible assets, including inventories and equipment.

 A written document outlining your company’s policy regarding trade secret protection will emphasize your commitment to keeping such information confidential and guide both employees and contractors in identifying and protecting your trade secrets.
 Such a document will also be an asset should you become a party in litigation.